netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 be defined with various methods, inside the playbook, in an inventory file or loaded from inventory files.

-We then upload the resulting ns.conf to the Netscaler node which alters the saved configuration.
+We then upload the resulting ns.conf to the NetScaler node which alters the saved configuration.

-For the saved configuration to become running configuration we need to reboot Netscaler.
+For the saved configuration to become running configuration we need to reboot NetScaler.
 Doing a warm reboot is recommended since it is sufficient to reload the configuration and also avoid the greater downtime a cold reboot would induce.